 Typography in conjunction with imagery poses a challenge for designers.
+This class offers students a unique opportunity to connect the dots.
+The two mediums will inspire students in finding either harmony or discord.
+Neither is proven wrong.
 This course addresses these issues through a broad mix of assignments that enable students to improve their aesthetic sensibilities and design skills.
-Various typefaces are investigated as functioning visual systems and design languages, each one possessing its own organization, proportion, spacing, texture and conveyed meaning.
-The history of writing systems is presented in daily short slide lectures as a supplement to the studio classes.
-Mac workstations, digital cameras, a hot-metal typeshop, bookbinding facilities, and a photo lighting studio are all available to participants.
+Various typefaces are provided and investigated as functioning visual systems and design languages, each one possessing its own organization, proportion, spacing, texture and conveyed meaning.
+The history of writing systems is made available to students.
 This course is open to professionals and students with introductory, intermediate or advanced levels of experience, with students assigned projects according to their specific skill levels.
 For additional information please contact firstname.lastname@example.org.

 Prerequisite: Basic knowledge in typography and basic skills in Photoshop are helpful but not required.

 RISD degree students: This course offers 3 transfer credits with pre-approval from your department head or major advisor using the Prior Approval for Transfer Credit Form.
 Submit the signed form to the Registrar’s office and then complete the online course registration.